kurt-krueckeberg/open-fda-device-events/_sources/query-parameters.md

 <https://api.fda.gov/drug/ndc.json?search=brand_name:Advil&limit=1000>

-It returns `brand_name`'s like
+and it returns `brand_name`'s like

 - "JUNIOR STRENGTH ADVIL"
 - "ADVIL PM- diphenhydramin…buprofen tablet, coated"
 - "Advil Sinus Congestion and Pain"

 and so on.
-If the term is a phrase like "Congestion and Pain", the entire phrase must occur in `brand_name`.
+If the search term is a phrase like "Congestion and Pain", the entire phrase must occur in `brand_name`.
 Thus the search

 <https://api.fda.gov/drug/ndc.json?search=brand_name:"Congestion+and+Pain"&limit=6>